 What Do You Mean, It's Not Symbolic?: As the Transformer Wiki points out, in issue #21, Rodimus allows himself to be strapped to a cross-shaped table so that he can use the power of their creator deity to wipe away the consequences of Tyrest's sins, at the possible cost of his own life.
 The cables connecting him to the killswitch even make it look a little like he has a crown of thorns around his head.

-Thanks to Issue #11, Shockwave. of all people.
+The end of the "Shadowplay" arc reveals Shockwave to be one.
 One of the few decent members of the corrupt, pre-War senate, he sacrifices himself to save Roller's life.
 He is mutilated, and has his personality completely inverted, changing from an outspoken, affable benefactor to a cold, emotionless scientist.
 He's portrayed with such depth prior to this transformation that we really feel for him, despite the fact that years later, he's one of the Decepticon elite.